 Member of Yale faculty since 2009

 Research in the Hazari group involves synthetic inorganic and organometallic chemistry, with an emphasis on reaction mechanisms and catalysis.
-The long term goal of most projects is to develop homogeneous transition metal catalysts for chemical transformations, which could result in the development of more energy efficient and affordable industrial processes.
+The long-term goal of most projects is to develop homogeneous transition metal catalysts for chemical transformations, which could result in the development of more energy-efficient and affordable industrial processes.
 Furthermore, we believe that it is important to understand reaction mechanisms, as this can play a crucial role in improving catalysts.
-A variety of techniques including multinuclear NMR spectroscopy, IR and UV-Visible spectroscopy, mass spectrometry, X-ray crystallography, isotopic labelling studies and computational chemistry are used to characterize compounds and investigate reaction mechanisms.
-In addition, the Hazari group collaborates with Professor André Taylor’s group in the Chemical and Environmental Engineering Department at Yale to incorporate small organic and organometallic molecules into Carbon Nanotubes and Organic Photovoltaics.
+A variety of techniques, including multinuclear NMR spectroscopy, IR and UV-Visible spectroscopy, mass spectrometry, X-ray crystallography, isotopic labeling studies, and computational chemistry, are used to characterize compounds, investigate reaction mechanisms, and perform kinetics studies.
+In addition, the Hazari group collaborates with various researchers both at Yale and other institutions to use organic and organometallic molecules to vary the properties of 2D materials.

 Postdoctoral Fellow, California Institute of Technology, 2006-2009